QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/seir_model_sde.rst

 Combining the Shocks
 ---------------------

-With these, we can define a variance term, mostly zeros since we only have two independent shocks, we can combined them in diagonal noise term :math:`\Omega(x, t)`.
+With these, we can define a variance term, mostly zeros since we only have two independent shocks, we can combined them in diagonal noise term :math:`G(x, t)`.
 Extending

 .. math::
     \begin{aligned}